 The Build Alternative identification efforts found three previously recorded prehistoric archaeological sites (P-28-000062, P-28-000369, and P-28-000464) within the Area of Potential Effects (APE).
 All three archaeological sites would have portions of intact cultural deposits (identified during archaeological testing) removed during proposed construction activities, such as construction of the new bridge, temporary detour bridge, and access roads and other creek activities.
 Accordingly, it was determined that the Build Alternative would result in an adverse effect to these three archaeological resources.
-However, MM CUL-1 will include a Memorandum of Agreement with the State Historic Preservation Officer (SHPO) for an Archaeological Treatment Plan (ATP) and data recovery associated with the three archaeological resources, which will reduce the adverse effect.
+Implementation of MM CUL-1 requires compliance with the MOA between Caltrans and the SHPO (Appendix I) for an Archaeological Treatment Plan (ATP) and data recovery associated with the three archaeological resources, which will reduce the adverse effect.
 No new archaeological resources were identified as part of this effort.
 All three sites are recommended eligible for the National Register of Historic Places (NRHP) under Criterion D for their demonstrated and potential contributions to regional research issues and as historical resources under CEQA.
 In addition, the Cavanaugh-Wright property was found to be eligible for the NRHP under Criterion C and as a historical resource under CEQA because it meets California Register of Historical Resources (CRHR) Criterion 3.
 Contributing elements to this historic built resource include the circular driveway, a portion of the property's retaining wall along the creek, and decorative landscaping.
 AMM CUL-1 would require environmentally sensitive area (ESA) fencing to be installed prior to construction to visibly mark the boundaries of avoidance around the circular driveway.
 Project Feature CUL-1 would require construction work to be diverted in the event that cultural resources are encountered.